coatyio/coaty-js/docs/man/communication-protocol.md

 The interpretation of the new value for a property depends on the application
-context: For example, if the new value is not a primitive value, but an object consisting of attribute-value pairs, the update operation could be interpreted as a partial update or a complete update on this object.
+context: For example, if the new value is not a primitive value, but an object consisting of attribute-value pairs, the update operation could be interpreted as a partial or a full update on this value object.
+Also, the interpretation of the property name itself depends on the application context.
+For example, the name could specify a chain of property/subproperty names to support updating values of a subproperty object on any level (e.g. `<property1>.<subproperty1>.<subsubproperty1>`).
+It could also be a virtual property that is *not* even defined in the associated object.

-To update a complete object, the whole object is specified as payload:
+For a *full* update, the entire Coaty object is specified as payload:

 ```js
 {